drvinceknight/cfm/main.md

 Some examples of how this applies to me:

 - When a student is late or absent at a class **I** will assume they have good reasons.
-If this happens regularly I first be concerned for their well-being and second ask how **I** can help them catch up.
+If this happens regularly
+    1. I will first be concerned for their well-being.
+    2. Ask how **I** can help them catch up.
 - If a student asks for an explanation of a topic that has been covered multiples times **I** will assume that some set of circumstances has prevented them from seeing these explanations and: